-For successful scaling of innovations, there is an obvious need to put in place enabling policies: i) institutional policies such as facilitation of farmers cooperatives like FPOs with proper legal framework, establishment of a cadre of trained agri-business professionals at the village level, credit at low interest to the farmers across value chain, machine rental services, etc., ii) research policies aiming at promotion of agro-ecological based research, research for trade policy, agro-processing, value chain development, sustainable livelihood, new funding models for encouraging translational research, iii) price policies around fixing of minimum support price (MSP), inclusion of efficiency, compensation for risk and ecosystem services, and iv) right policies for more investment in resilient agriculture rather than subsidies, and promoting capital investments by the private sector.
-There is also an urgent need to attract private sector in development of whole sale markets, warehouses and cold storage, agroprocessing infrastructure, canal lining for irrigation and private agricultural extension.
-The National Agricultural Research System (NARS) seemed to have undergone various policy reforms in research, intellectual property rights (IPRs) and technology transfer mechanisms (Saxena, 2017; Suresh Pal et al., 2017), yet more aggressive approach is needed to reap the benefits of new innovations around sustainable intensification of agriculture.
+For successful scaling of innovations, there is an urgent need to put in place enabling policies such as: i) institutional policies such as facilitation of farmers collectives like FPOs with proper legal framework, establishment of cadre of agri-business professionals at village level, credit to the farmers across value chain, machine rental services, etc., ii) research policies aiming at promotion of agroecological based research, research for trade policy, agroprocessing, value chain development, sustainable livelihood, new funding models for encouraging research by state government, iii) price policies around fixing of minimum support price (MSP), inclusion of efficiency, compensation for risk and eco system services, and iv) investment policies for more investment in agriculture rather than subsidies, and promoting private investments.
+There is also an urgent need to attract private sector in development of whole sale markets, warehouses and cold storages, agroprocessing infrastructure, canal irrigation and agricultural extension.
+The National Agricultural Research System (NARS) had undergone various policy reforms in research, intellectual property rights (IPRs) and technology transfer (Saxena, 2017; Suresh Pal et al., 2017).

 Also, there is an urgent need for human capital for development of innovation and invent-innovate-invest continuum and concepts of skill, speed and scale in innovation system.
 The country needs to place greater emphasis on human capital development, particularly for building entrepreneurship for which availability of adequate funds is essential.
-There are concerns over the abysmal state of credit and information access by the farmers in India, through it has potential for huge impact on the income of farmers.
-Such concerns relate to livestock sector insurance (presently granted in limited cases that too for high yielding animals) and issues around taxation of dairy, fishery, poultry and value chain related enterprises.
-There is thus an urgent need to promote value chain approach both through research and through policy reforms.
+There are concerns over the abysmal state of credit and information access by the farmers in India, through it had a huge impact on the income.
+Such concerns relate to livestock sector insurance (presently granted only for a year and that too for high yielding animals) and issues around taxation of dairy, fishery and poultry enterprises.
+There is an urgent need to develop value chain approach both in research and in policy.

-Even though technological innovations are abundant, institutional constraints lead to their low adoption.
+though technological innovations Even abundant, institutional are failures lead to lower adoption.
 The problem of lack of appropriate policies, institutions and technologies were also present at the cusp of the Green Revolution during 1960s.
-Whereas, the Government has an important role to play even now, the innovation system has become multi-sectoral involving other actors of the society.
+Whereas Government has an important role to play even now, the innovation system has become multi-sectoral involving other actors.
 Therefore, there is an urgent need for institutional and policy reforms which are more appropriate in today's context.
-Hence, the institution and policy related failures need to be revisited for needed reforms.
-Also, the lack of internal capacity for negotiating complex trade and other international treaties need to be addressed, on a priority basis.
+Institution or policy failures need to be revisited and more suitable policies and institutions developed.
+The lack of internal capacity for negotiating complex trade and other international treaties need to be addressed, on a priority basis.
 The United States of America has a much stronger private sector activity in venture capital, whereas European countries have a number of public sector business models for scaling-up and scaling out innovations in agriculture.
-Who bears the risk in innovations which are fostered and how risks and rewards are shared between the public and the private sector are the issues which need clear agri-business models?
-Government should also innovate shifting from being mainly directive to a more facilitative role in promoting of innovations.
+Who bears the risk in innovations which are fostered and how risks and rewards are shared between the public and the private sector are issues which need clear business models?
+Government should also innovate shifting from being mainly directive to a more facilitative role in promotion of innovations.
 This would require a cost-effective regulation system for investment and commercialization of economic, efficient and productive innovations (Gulati et al., 2006; Shenggen Fan, 2013).